-Decisions of the Second Annual Convention.
-[Aug.
-22, 1922]
+Decisions of the Second Annual Convention of the Communist Party of America: Bridgman, MI - Aug.
+17-22, 1922.

 Published in The Communist [New York: unified CPA], v.
 1, no. 10 (Aug.-Sept.
 1922), pp. 3-5.
-The 2nd Convention of the unified CPA was held near Bridgman, Michigan, Aug.
-17-22, 1922.

-I. Position of the Trade Unions.
+I. Position on Trade Unions.

 1. The work in the trade unions must be increased tenfold.
-Every member of the Party must not only be a member of a trade union, but it at all possible must become a leader in these organizations.
+Every member of the Party must not only be a member of a trade union, but if at all possible must become a leader in these organizations.
 It is not only a question of the life and death of the Party, but it is also the best means to overcome the sterile inner struggles of the Party and to concentrate the interests of the membership on the great questions of the struggle of the American proletariat.

 2. The road to the American revolution leads over the defeat and elimination of the power of the reactionary bureaucracy which now dominates the largest group of organizations of the working class in this country, the American Federation of Labor.
 Therefore the most important labor union work is the work within the AF of L. To save this group of organizations from the influence of its present dominantly corrupt leadership and to win it for the open and straightforward class struggle is the task.
-The chief slogan in this work is, amalgamation of the craft unions into industrial unions.
+The chief slogan in this work is: amalgamation of the craft unions into industrial unions.